 Most conjunctions can be paraphrased by a preposition of similar meaning.
 This can only happen, however, if the verb after the conjunction is either removed or given the -ing ending (see 84.
 Seven Things to Know About Prepositions and 71.
 Gerund and Participle Uses of “-ing”).
 Sentence (a) above can be written with a preposition like this:

 (b) With a rise in unemployment, wages will tend to fall.

 The original verb rises has here been made into the noun a rise after the preposition with.
-You could instead use rising either before or after unemployment.
+You could instead use the participle rising either before or after unemployment.
 Examples of other conjunctions with their corresponding prepositions are because/because of (see 61.
 “Since” versus “Because”), although/despite, before/before, as/like (see 53.
 “As”, “Like” and “Such As” and 56.
 Comparing with “Like” and “Unlike”), and not only/besides.
 Here is how these last can be used: